A Kind of Compact Quantum Semigroups: Quantum families of maps and quantum semigroups

 of {\it all} maps from $Y$ to $X$ has the following universal property:\\ For every family $\tilde{f}:Z\times Y\to X$ of maps from $Y$ to $X$, there is a unique map $f:Z\to\mathcal{C}(Y,X)$ such that the following diagram is commutative.

-Thus, we can make the following Definition in non commutative setting: \begin{definition} (\cite{W1},\cite{S1}) With the assumptions of Definition \ref{def1}, $(C,\P)$ is called a quantum family of all maps from $\Q B$ to $\Q A$ if for every unital C*-algebra $D$ and any unital *-homomorphism $\S:A\to B{\otimes} D$, there is a unique unital *-homomorphism $\G:C\to D$ such that the following diagram is commutative.
+Thus, we can make the following Definition in non-commutative setting: \begin{definition} (\cite{W1},\cite{S1}) With the assumptions of Definition \ref{def1}, $(C,\P)$ is called a quantum family of all maps from $\Q B$ to $\Q A$ if for every unital C*-algebra $D$ and any unital *-homomorphism $\S:A\to B{\otimes} D$, there is a unique unital *-homomorphism $\G:C\to D$ such that the following diagram is commutative.

-\end{definition} By the universal property of Definition \ref{def2}, it is clear that if $(C,\P)$ and $(C',\P')$ are two quantum families of all maps from $\Q B$ to $\Q A$, then there is a *-isometric isomorphism between $C$ and $C'$. \begin{proposition} Let $A$ be a unital finitely generated C*-algebra and $B$ be a finite dimensional C*-algebra.
-Then the quantum family of all maps from $\Q B$ to $\Q A$ exists. \end{proposition} \begin{proof} See \cite{W1} or \cite{S1}. \end{proof} \begin{definition} (\cite{VV},\cite{W2}) A pair $(A,\D)$ consisting of a unital C*-algebra $A$ and a unital *-homomorphism $\D:A\to A{\otimes} A$ is called a compact quantum semigroup if $\D$ is a coassociative comultiplication: $(\D{\ot} \i_A) \D=(\i_A{\ot}\D) \D$. \end{definition} Let $S$ be a compact Hausdorff semigroup.
-Using the canonical identity